|School Committee Resources

 Members of the board have authority only when acting as a board legally in session.
 The board shall not be bound in any way by an action or statement of an individual member except when such statement or action is pursuant to specific instructions of the board.

 The York School Committee meets at 7:00 p.m. on the first and third Wednesday of each month at the York Public Library.
-Agendas are prepared by the Superintendent and Board Chair, are published at least three weekdays in advance of each meeting and are posted in the Superintendent's Office, at each school, York Town Hall, the local cable network, and in area newspapers.
+Agendas are prepared by the Superintendent and Board Chair, are published at least three weekdays in advance of each meeting and are posted on the district website, York Town Hall, the local cable network, and in area newspapers.

 Standard Board Agenda